 Depression usually involves a low mood that feels more painful than sadness or ordinary unhappiness.
 Depressed people stop taking pleasure in everyday activities.
-They also have symptoms other symptoms, such as changes in appetite, sleep or energy.
-(Some medical conditions can also lead to these changes, so it is important that you work with your health-care provider to identify the problem.)
+They also have other symptoms, such as changes in appetite, sleep or energy.
+(Some medical conditions can also cause some of these symptoms, so be sure to work with your health-care provider to evaluate the problem.)

 The different types of depression are defined according to a few typical patterns and each pattern has a name.
 Here are some of the most common ones:

 The key features of major depression are very low mood and decreased interest and enjoyment in activities that used to be enjoyable.
 To be called major depression, the symptoms should last at least two weeks.
 Other symptoms include weight gain or weight loss, insomnia or too much sleep, fatigue, poor concentration and feelings of worthlessness or guilt.
 The most worrisome symptom that needs prompt medical attention is recurring thoughts of death or suicide.

 Dysthymia, also called dysthymic disorder, shares the same features of major depression.
 However, in dysthymia, the low mood and other symptoms are less intense than those in a major depressive episode, and they last longer — at least two years in adults and one year in children and teenagers.

 A person with bipolar disorder has had at least one manic episode.
 Mania is the polar opposite of depression (thus the name).
 It is an extended period (at least one week) of high, expansive or elated mood.
 A person in a manic state feels energetic and active, has little need for sleep, be overly optimistic and may behave recklessly.
 In some individuals, depressive symptoms may overlap with manic ones, rather than occurring at distinct times.